Lartu/ldpl/docs/flow.md

 ## `CALL SUB-PROCEDURE`

 The `CALL SUB-PROCEDURE` statement executes a SUB-PROCEDURE.
-Once the SUB-PROCEDURE returns, the execution continues from the line following the `CALL SUB-PROCEDURE`.
+Once the SUB-PROCEDURE returns, execution continues from the line following the `CALL SUB-PROCEDURE`.

 **Syntax:**